-In Grayson and Rockwall counties, the Veterans Court sessions are held in auxiliary courtrooms, and bailiffs are not provided.
+In Rockwall County, the Veterans Court sessions are held in an auxiliary courtroom, and bailiffs are not provided.
 County reserve bailiffs are utilized to provide services at a cost of \$75 per half day.
-Veterans Court sessions are held in each of these counties once per month (\$75 bailiff fee x 2 counties x 12 months = \$1,800).
+Veterans Court sessions are held once per month (\$75 bailiff fee x 12 months = \$900).